-An Army brat who grew up on bases in West Germany and the Pacific Northwest, Robert Cray was introduced to popular black music at home, but he discovered blues artists as a teenager.
+An Army brat who was born in Georgia and grew up on bases in West Germany and the Pacific Northwest, Robert Cray was introduced to popular black music at home, but he discovered blues artists as a teenager.

 Strong Persuader in effect introduced a new generation of mainstream rock and pop fans to the language and form of the blues.